NguyenHoangAnh411/ChallengeWow_Aptos/README.md

 ## 🔐 Proof of Challenge with zk-SNARK

 Each completed challenge is cryptographically sealed using **zk-SNARK**:
-- The winner’s result is transformed into a **zero-knowledge proof**.
+- The winner's result is transformed into a **zero-knowledge proof**.
 - The zk-proof is submitted to the **OLYM3 Testnet** as an immutable on-chain **Challenge Block**.
 - This block includes:
   - Player IDs (hashed)